ByteTrix/Thinkific-Downloader/README.md

 **⚠️ Important**: Always clone or download the project first!
 The application needs access to the project directory for downloads, configuration files (.env), and proper functionality.

+**🔧 FIRST TIME USERS:** Before running the application, you MUST set up your environment variables. **[Follow our Complete Environment Setup Guide](ENV_SETUP.md)** for step-by-step instructions on extracting authentication data from your browser.

 ### **🐳 Docker (Recommended)**

 **Step 1: Get the Project**